swobspace/wobapphelpers/README.md

 wobapphelpers comes with some generators to install templates and so on:

-  * rails g wobapphelpers:init : installs some locales
+  * rails g wobapphelpers:install : installs some locales
   * rails g wobapphelpers:scaffold_templates : installs scaffold erb and templates and a controller template using simple_form and bootstrap, responders and the famous respond_with method.